Best Hotels in Cusco, Peru!

-2. Apu Huascaran Hostal – Budget Hotel, Private Rooms, San Blas neighborhood
+2. Apu Huascaran Hostal – Budget Hotel, San Blas neighborhood

-I stayed here for almost two weeks, making it by far my longest stay in Cusco.
-Like La Bo’M, it’s also located in the San Blas neighborhood, directly across the street from the San Blas Spanish School, where I was taking lessons – so it made a great home base for me in Cusco.
-Their cute courtyard is a wonderful little yellow sanctuary; I passed many a morning there happily writing.
-Within the mid-range price category (under $50), this is definitely one of the best hotels in Cusco, Peru.
+I stayed here for almost two weeks, making it my longest stay in Cusco.
+Like La Bo’M, it’s located in the San Blas neighborhood, across the street from the San Blas Spanish School, where I was took lessons ~ so it made a great home base for me in Cusco.
+Their courtyard is a wonderful yellow sanctuary; I spent many a morning there happily writing.
+In the mid-range price category (under $50), this is definitely one of the best hotels in Cusco.

 Pros & Cons